marcusklasson/vcca_grocerystore/README.md

-# VCCA for Grocery Store Dataset
+<h1> VCCA for Grocery Store Dataset </h1>

+This is the code used for an extension of the [WACV 2019 paper](https://arxiv.org/abs/1901.00711).
-Implementation of Variational Canonical Correlation Analysis (VCCA) for grocery item classification with the Grocery Store dataset.
+It includes implementation of Variational Canonical Correlation Analysis (VCCA) for grocery item classification with the Grocery Store dataset.
 VCCA can make use of the web-scraped information in the dataset (i.e. iconic images and text descriptions) to learn better representations of the grocery items.

+# Usage

 Follow the instructions below to perform experiments with the implemented models.
 Note that the code is written in Tensorflow 1!

+If you are a reviewer for our recently submitted paper, see [REPRODUCE](./REPRODUCE.md) for instructions for reproducing the results.

 ## Install conda environment
 Install the conda environment by executing the following command in a terminal: